 How Does Solar Energy Compare to Other Energy Sources?

-Efficiency is just one factor to consider when determining how effective an energy resource is.
-Some of the differences between solar and other generation technologies mean, in some sense, efficiency is not the most useful measurement when comparing solar’s efficiency with that of other resources.
+Solar energy, compared to other renewable energy sources, can be slightly less efficient.
+But efficiency is just one factor to consider when determining how effective an energy resource is.
+Some of the differences between solar and other technologies mean, in some sense, that efficiency is not the most useful measurement of comparison.

 If you’re comparing solar energy to a fossil fuel or nuclear plant, it’s important to remember sunlight is free, while natural gas and coal are not.
 Once you install your solar panels, you do not have to pay for sunlight to fuel them.
 You don’t lose any money when some of the solar energy turns to waste heat.
-You just lose energy potential.
+All you lose is energy potential.

 When you compare solar energy to wind and other renewable resources, though, it does lag behind in terms of efficiency.
 The water that powers hydropower plants and the wind that powers turbines are free as well, so you don’t lose money when you lose energy potential.

 Another important thing to consider when discussing the efficiency of energy resources is the capacity factor.
 The sun doesn’t shine all the time or always shine enough to generate the maximum potential amount of energy, so the capacity factor for solar panels is usually somewhere between 15 and 25%.
 This capacity depends on several factors, including where you’re located and whether the panels move to follow the sun.

 So, wind and hydroelectric have an advantage over solar power when it comes to efficiency and capacity factor.
 Does solar have other renewable energy resources beat in any other relevant categories?

 Well, for one, solar is much less location-dependent than hydropower and wind.
 Dams need very specific conditions to make any sense: namely, a body of water and a large area that can act as a reservoir.
 Wind farms also need large open spaces.